 A dermatologist told me I should start wearing sunscreen when hunting.
 I tried it on several hunts and hated it.
 Why?
 It’s a mixed message.
-The distinct odor of sunscreen is evocative of beeches and salt spray, not vegetation and guns.
+The distinct odor of sunscreen is evocative of beaches and salt spray, not vegetation and guns.
 Cordite is the smell for these.
-And if you smell those at the beech, hit the ground.
+And if you smell those at the beach, hit the ground.
 Somebody is shooting something.

 The mixed messaging went on in dress and song.
 They were robed in black cassocks and red stoles.
 They sung “How Great Thou Art” in an up-tempo, toe-tapping way retaining the words while losing the majesty and awe.
 While both the DCE’s children’s message and the pastor’s sermon did direct you to Baptism, the contemporary song “Open Our Eyes, Lord” wants “to reach out and touch him.”
 The song also sings of wishing to hear Jesus “and help us to listen.”
 In neither case were the seeing or hearing of Jesus rooted in Word or Sacrament.
 Where do you suppose the lyricist, an Assembly of God Pentecostal, looks for Jesus?